-Staging is vacant home can assist Buyers to visualize, spatially understand room dimensions, scale and proportions.
+Staging a vacant home can assist Buyers to visualize, spatially understand room dimensions, scale and proportions.
 I certainly recommend it to my clients selling new builds or significant renovations in order to align the quality of the dwelling with an aesthetic which is contemporary.
 When I do make the recommendation, I suggest only the very best of staging firms who offers high design furnishings and art.
 In Toronto this costs about $5000 per month to complete a three or four bedroom home.
 None of this faux leather brown sofas, glass vase of red sticks, or sea shells common to middle-of-the-road staging firms who use big box store ubiquitous furniture!

 I’ve touched on how essential the emotional connection is when a home is staged, which is why you need to provide your space with some personality.
 Personally, I'm not a fan of clearing the contents out of a client's home and plunking down a bunch of mediocre product.
 Instead - in most situations - I prefer to execute a style enhancement which elevates an owner's existing home with an eclectic mix of product that gives some on trend feelings without compromising the patina of their beloved residence